 CHICAGO, Feb.
-26.-H. H. Kohlsaat, who is very close to President McKiniey, publishes the following in the Chicago Evening Post:
+26.-H. H. Kohlsaat, who is very close to President McKinpublishes the following in the Chicago Evening Post:

-"It can be stated positively that neither the president nor Secretary Long is in possession of a single fact or report in regard to the Maine disaster that they have not made public.
-And while they cannot confirm or dethe sensational stories daily published throughout the country as to the progress of the court of inquiry, they know that none of the evidence or conclusions of the court will be made public in advance of the official report.
-Every official connected with the investigation into the cause of the disaster to the Maine, from Captain sampson down to the divers and linemen, is under oath of secrecy.
-For the time being the divers are under naval disci-When above water each is attended by a petty officer of the court of inquiry.
-The Maine itself is sacre guarded from unofficial approach.
-The Maine itself is sacredly and Washington.
-"This much is absolutely true; Pres. ident McKinley knows nothing about the wreck of the Maine or the testimony as to its cause that he has not meds public.
-He will not withhold any information when he gets it.
-He has not come to any conclusion as to whether it was caused by an internal or external explosion.
-"When he receives the report of the court of inquiry he will know the facts, which he will make public, with his conclusions and policy
+'It can be stated positively that neither the president nor Secretary Long is in possession of a single fact or report in regard to the Maine disaster that they have not made public.
+And while they cannot confirm or deny the sensational stories daily published throughout the country as to the progress of the court of inquiry, they that none of the evidence or conclusions of the court will be made public in advance of the official report Every official connected with the investigation into the cause of the disaster to the Maine, from Captain sampson down to the divers and linemen is under oath of secrecy.
+For the time being the divers are under naval discipline.
+When above water each is atended by a petty officer of the court of The Maine itself is sacredly guarded from unofficial approach.

-These facts account for the remarkable equanimity with which the American people read the daily sensations from Havana and the stock jobbing foreboddings of war from New York
+"These facts account for the remarkable equanimity with which the American people read the daily sensations from Havana and the stock jobbing foreboddings of war from New York and Washington.